mbabynames search ✿

 West James

-"noble and strong" (West) meets "supplanter" (James).
+"from the west" (West) meets "supplanter" (James).
 The combination reads as complete.
 Neither name overshadows the other.
 The longer James (2 syllables) builds on the shorter West, giving the name forward momentum.

 West William